fungs/taxator-tk/README.md

 This is the source code for the taxator toolkit, a set of programs and example pipelines for taxonomic classification of nucleotide and amino acid sequences.
 The input typically represents a mixture of taxa from complex environments.

 If you are looking for pre-packaged sample refpacks for taxonomic assignment, these are hosted at [the HZI refpack download page](https://research.bifo.helmholtz-hzi.de/downloads/taxator-tk_refpacks/).
 64bit Linux binary packages are also available in GitHub releases.
-Older releases can also be found at the [HZI app download page](http://research.bifo.helmholtz-hzi.de/webapps/wa-download/).

 This repository consists of two parts, the actual taxator-tk C++ code in the folder `core` and the pipeline scripts which are used to build the ready-to-use binary distribution in folder `extended`.
 The folder `contrib` contains information on how to add the external binaries which are part of the binary extended version package.